 Prerequisites: For those who are planning to attend the Retreat, there is a prerequisite of having had either a Chenrezig empowerment or one of the highest yoga Tantra initiations.

 Cost of the Retreat: Gyuto Foundation offers all teachings free of charge, but we request a $60 donation per person for the retreat.
 If you are interested in staying overnight, please bring your own air mattress or sleeping bag; additional $10-$15 requested donation for overnight stay .
-Please note that we have no more space available inside for the retreat.
+Please note that we have extremely limited space available inside for overnight stays.
 If you would like to bring a small tent for camping outdoors on the property, please feel free.

 Registration required: We request that anyone intending to participate in this Nyung-Ney Retreat, please register by email info[at]gyutofoundation.org or call us at (510) 926-3969.